Quantity has its own quality, Joseph Stalin

 How do you know that it goes around counterclockwise and not clockwise?
 By calculating the vector at (1, 0) from the system’s velocity field (our original system equations), we obtained (-1, 2), therefore the motion is counterclockwise (Refer to Figure v for a visual representation and aid in understanding it).

-The real part of the eigenvalue Real(λ) = -2 > 0, which is negative.
+The eigenvalues are complex conjugates with a real part Real(λ) = -2 < 0, which is negative.
 Since the real part of the eigenvalues is negative, the trajectories will spiral inward towards the origin.

-The presence of the imaginary part ±3i indicates that the trajectories will be spirals (oscillatory bounded behaviour).
+The presence of the imaginary part ±3i indicates that the trajectories will be spirals (oscillatory bounded behaviour), causing the trajectories to spiral rather than move directly inward.

 To determine the direction of the spiral, you can compute the action of the matrix on a standard basis vector, such as $(\begin{smallmatrix}1\\ 0\end{smallmatrix})$